hashicorp/consul/middleware/etcd/README.md

 # etcd

-`etcd` enabled reading zone data from an etcd instance.
+`etcd` enables reading zone data from an etcd instance.
 The data in etcd has to be encoded as a [message](https://github.com/skynetservices/skydns/blob/2fcff74cdc9f9a7dd64189a447ef27ac354b725f/msg/service.go#L26) like [SkyDNS](https//github.com/skynetservices/skydns).
 It should also work just like SkyDNS.